Rashiid-Dev/Item-Catalog/README.md

 ### Running the program

 5. type `cd /vagrant` to  navigate to shared folders
+6. to get all the dependencies run `pip install -r requirements.txt` (if you get a `ERROR: Could not install packages` error, use the sudo command like this `sudo pip install -r requirements.txt`)
+7. then navigate to catalog project by typing `cd catalog`
-6. run the database setup by running the command `python database_setup`
+8. run the database setup by running the command `python database_setup`
-7. then run `injector.py` to populate the database
+9. then run `python injector.py` to populate the database
-7. then type `python application.py` to run the application.
+10. then type `python application.py` to run the application.